swyxio/brain/apis/react-suspense.md

   - showing a **fallback** UI if the duration of the suspense exceeds a threshold
   - **resuming** render when the fetch is fulfilled and the cache read obtains a value
 - Render is only complete and committed to the DOM when either:
-  - a hueristic and different mechanism decides that a **fallback** UI is shown.
-React ships with [hard-coded built-in expiry limit of 150ms](https://github.com/facebook/react/pull/15272#issue-265972492).
+  - a hueristic ([Just Noticeable Difference](https://github.com/facebook/react/pull/15367)) decides that a **fallback** UI is shown
   - OR: all sibling and child suspenders within a `<Suspense>` boundary have resolved.
-In other words, they "render together or not at all".
+In other words, they "render together or not at all"

 Cache implementations are independent of React Suspense;
 the React team maintains a reference implementation called `react-cache`